 National authorities in individual countries are responsible for the enforcement of EU consumer protection laws.
-The European Commission, however, coordinates the cooperation between these authorities.
+In order to protect consumers when shopping across national borders, a cooperation framework was set up by Consumer Protection Cooperation Regulation (EC) 2006/2004(CPC Regulation).

 The CPC regulation allows national authorities in EU and EEA countries to cooperate to jointly address breaches of consumer law in the Internal Market when an issue involves traders and consumers in different countries.

 A competent authority in a country where consumers' rights are being violated can ask its counterpart in the country where the trader is based to take action to stop this breach of law.

 Participating countries are obliged to provide mutual assistance.